HewlettPackard/Rancher-on-SimpliVity/docs-src/config-core/csi-storage-config.md

 # Container Storage Interface (CSI) configuration

-The playbooks can configure CSI storage for the user cluster, by setting the `user_cluster.csi` to `true`.
+The playbooks can configure CSI storage for the user cluster, by setting the `user_cluster.csi` variable to `true`.
-In this release, only the vSphere CSI driver is supported, but future releases will support other drivers.
+In this release, only the vSphere CSI driver is supported, but other drivers will be supported in future releases.

 ## User cluster configuration for CSI

+The variables for configuring CSI in a user cluster are detailed in the following table.

 |Variable|File|Description|
 |:-------|:---|:----------|